bgdnpn/bgdnpn/README.md

 I bring **15 years of software experience** with a unique perspective:

 * **10+ Years in Product:** Strategic Product Management (**Director, Lead, Senior** roles) for complex **B2B/Enterprise SaaS**.
 I focus on **product-market fit, growth strategy, and organizational scale**.
-* **5 Years in Engineering:** A foundational background in **Software Development** that allows me to deeply understand architecture, technology trade-offs, and technical debt.
+* **5 Years in Engineering:** A foundational background in **Software Engineering** that allows me to deeply understand architecture, technology trade-offs, and technical debt.

-This duality means I can **read a PR, whiteboard a complex system, and present a business case**—all in the same afternoon.
+This duality means I can **read a PR, write some code, whiteboard a complex system, and present a business case or host a roadmapping session**—all in the same afternoon.

 ---